triamcinolone (oral) (cont.)

 What should I avoid while taking triamcinolone (Aristocort)?

-Do not receive a "live" vaccine while you are being treated with triamcinolone.
-Vaccines may not work as well while you are taking a steroid.
+Do not receive a "live" vaccine while using triamcinolone.
+The vaccine may not work as well during this time, and may not fully protect you from disease.

 Avoid drinking alcohol while you are taking triamcinolone.